life4/genesis/docs/slice/delete.md

 func (s Slice) Delete(element T) []T
 ```

-Delete deletes the first occurence of the element from the slice
+Delete deletes the first occurrence of the element from the slice

 Generic types: T.